Other Important Information and PoliciesINSPECTION POLICY

 Association dues assessed each year support the numerous activities that the Parent Association sponsors, such as Grandparent Days, Faculty/Staff Appreciation Days, new parent activities, academic grants, parent education programs, grounds improvements, etc. on all campuses.
 In addition, parents raise funds for the School through the Parent Fund and the Tuition Drawing.

 Parent involvement is essential to the continued success and growth of the School, and parents are encouraged to actively participate in the Parent Association.
-For more information about the Parent Association and opportunities to volunteer, visit our website at www.Bolles.org and click on Parents, or call the Parent Association hotline at (904) 256-5045.
+For more information about the Parent Association and opportunities to volunteer, click on Parents in the website header, or call the Parent Association hotline at (904) 256-5045.

 To be successful, every independent school needs and expects the cooperation of its parents, who must understand and embrace the school’s mission, share its core values, and fully support its curriculum, faculty and staff.
 When joined by a common set of beliefs and purposes, the independent school and its parents form a powerful team with far-reaching positive effects on children and the entire school community.